brunofin/cohesion/README.md

 Cohesion is an unofficial Notion client for Linux, developed using Electron.
 Since Notion does not offer an official app for Linux users, Cohesion provides an alternative solution.

-## Help wanted!

-- https://github.com/brunofin/cohesion/issues/25 A new app icon is needed.
-If you'd like to contribute, please read the ticket and feel free to submit a PR!

 ## Disclaimer

 Cohesion functions as a wrapper for https://notion.so/, maintaining the integrity of the official webpage (html, css, and javascript).
 It's important to note that Cohesion is not endorsed, affiliated with, or supported by Notion Inc.